Eric has been an online writer for over six years. His articles often focus on DIY home projects.

-Carpenter Bees are those big, fuzzy bees flying around your house.
+Carpenter bees are those big, fuzzy bees flying around your house.
 Several of them may hover in one spot, and they seem to be guarding something.
-They'll chase you, harass you, annoy you, and you’re probably worried they'll swoop in and attack every time you pass.
+They'll chase you, harass you, annoy you, and you’re probably worried they'll swoop in and attack you every time you pass.

 They might look a lot like bumblebees, but they’re not.
-If you look closely you'll see that carpenter bees have smooth, black abdomens where bumblebee have furry abdomens.
-But the most notable difference is their nesting habits.
+If you look closely (and carefully) you'll see that carpenter bees have smooth, black abdomens where bumblebee have furry abdomens.
+But, the most notable difference is their nesting habits.

 Carpenter bees make their homes in wood, and sometimes their nests are hard to spot.
 When you see several large bees hovering around in the same place every day, there is probably a nest somewhere nearby.
 Look under decks, picnic tables, stairs, or any unfinished wood surface in the area.
 The hole will appear perfectly round, and perhaps half an inch across.